 One means of remedying a title defect is for a Pleasanton real estate lawyer to file a quiet title action.
 In a quiet title action, the plaintiff brings a lawsuit against other potential property owners to clear the cloud (defect) on the property.
 The court reviews the evidence and renders a ruling as to property ownership.
 When real estate changes ownership a number of times, property ownership can become confusing (clouded).
 For example, when a person selling a piece of property dies before the sale transaction finalizes, a will may leave the property to an heir or, if the person dies without a will, the property becomes subject to California intestate succession laws.

-Garcia & Gurney, ALC can help you address issues involved with titles to protect your real estate investment or acquisition.
+Garcia & Gurney A Law Corporation can help you address issues involved with titles to protect your real estate investment or acquisition.